Marimba369/TravelUP/README.md

 - User Stories:
 As a manager, Mary wants to create, edit, and import projects for travelers to use when creating requests, so that project data is managed effectively.
-Add a projects table to the database and update screens accordingly.
+Add a projects table to the database and update screens accordingly.(X)

 - User Stories:
 As a facilitator, Frank wants to view submitted or ongoing travel requests prioritized by due date, so that he can efficiently manage urgent requests.